adnguyen/adnguyen.github.io/CV/resume.md

 Career Profile
 ---------

 I am a data-driven biologist with eight years of relevant experience in biostatistics in addition to five years of PhD training.
-As a statistical analyst, I worked at a non-profit in the field of regulatory toxicology, and I worked for two years as a research scientist in an academic lab applying statistical techniques to understand seasonal timing in agricultural pests.
-Currently, I am a biostatistician for the Orlando Health Cancer Institute, where I support research in clinical quality and in clinical trials.
-The culmination of my experiences has led me to be skilled in constructing narratives from data to address real world problems.
+I am currently a biostatistician at the Orlando Health Cancer Institute, where I lead the analyses for observational studies as well as clinical trials.
+My previous experiences include holding a statistical analyst position at a non-profit in the field of regulatory toxicology, and I worked for two years as a research scientist in an academic lab applying statistical techniques to understand seasonal timing in agricultural pests.
+The culmination of my experiences has led me to be skilled in constructing narratives from data to uncover ways to enhance patient care.

 My go-to tool is R (RStudio), where I have the most experience in data wrangling (cleaning, parsing, transforming), data analysis, simulations, and data visualization.